Hi there. I’m Harvey Stanbrough.

 • Reading Order for Novels (just what it sounds like)

 You might also be interested in my Author Website or Publisher Website.
 There are some GREAT deals on the latter.
 And finally, if you’re a writer or an aspiring writer, feel free to check out the Journal.
-But don’t expect to see a lot of nonsense about outlining and rewriting and getting other people’s opinions about my stories.
+But don’t expect to see a lot of nonsense about outlining and rewriting and getting other people’s opinions about stories.
+I don’t teach the silly myths about fiction writing.

-You can find information on all of that elsewhere.
+You can find information on the myths elsewhere.
 In fact, it’s like Kudzu vines in Louisiana or Buffel grass in Arizona: you can’t really evade it.
 But you won’t see it on any of my sites.
 I don’t do that.
 I’m a writer.
 Writers write.

 Enjoy your time here at the site, folks.
 It’s all yours.
 And if you need anything, email me at harveystanbrough@gmail.com.